-ELC 118 National Electrical Code 1 2 0 2
+ELC 118 National Electrical Code 1 2 0 2 Prerequisites: ELC 111 or ELC 112 or ELC 113 Corequisites: None

 This course covers the use of the current National Electrical Code.
 Topics include the NEC history, wiring methods, overcurrent protection, materials, and other related topics.
 Upon completion, students should be able to effectively use the NEC.